 If the grates are especially dirty, spray the grates with oven cleaner in a well-ventilated area.
 After a few hours, rinse and scrub the grates with hot, soapy water.
 Set aside and allow to dry.

 Next, it’s time to clean gas range burners as the grates dry.
 Remove the burner caps and clean them with a scrub brush and liquid detergent.
 Soak them if the residue is heavy.

 Once the burner caps are clean and set aside to dry, turn your attention to the burner heads.
 The fuel ports tend to get clogged by food spills.
 Remove food and residue with a damp toothbrush or a small scrub brush.
 Then, use an unfolded paper clip to unclog the fuel ports.

 Wipe the burner heads down again to remove any loose debris.
 This component of your range needs to dry completely.
 Otherwise, you may have problems like your burners won’t ignite due to excessive moisture.

 #3.
 Clean Range Top Surface

 So what about how to clean your range top surface?
-The good news is, this is the easiest component of your stove to clean.
+The good news is that this is the easiest component of your stove to clean.
 Use a damp sponge and liquid detergent to wipe down the surface.